 Quick decision filter:

-• Stay on Klaviyo SMS if SMS volume is modest, your flows lean heavily on shared email/SMS segments, and revenue attribution inside one dashboard is non-negotiable.
-The integration value beats the cost savings.
+- Stay on Klaviyo SMS if SMS volume is modest, your flows lean heavily on shared email/SMS segments, and revenue attribution inside one dashboard is non-negotiable.
+The integration value beats any per-message cost difference.

-• Go standalone (ReadySMS) if your SMS bill has crossed into "real money" territory, you want outbound voice in the same tool, you're on or moving to GoHighLevel, or you simply don't want your texting tied to your email vendor's roadmap and pricing.
+- Go standalone (ReadySMS) if your SMS bill has crossed into "real money" territory, you're on or moving to GoHighLevel, or you simply don't want your texting tied to your email vendor's roadmap and pricing.

 It's not always either/or, either.
-Plenty of stores keep email in Klaviyo and route bulk promotional SMS through a cheaper standalone sender.
-You lose the single-canvas convenience for those blasts; you gain a margin point on every send.
+Plenty of stores keep email in Klaviyo and route bulk promotional SMS through a standalone sender with transparent per-segment pricing.
+You lose the single-canvas convenience for those blasts; you gain visibility and control over every send.

 The practical takeaway

 Klaviyo SMS earns its keep when SMS is a small, tightly-integrated part of an email-first program.
-The moment SMS becomes a channel you're actively scaling — bigger lists, more frequent blasts, or voice follow-up on high-value carts — paying suite margin on every segment starts to sting, and the segment math above shows how fast it adds up.
+The moment SMS becomes a channel you're actively scaling — bigger lists, more frequent blasts, more of your revenue running through text — paying suite margin on every segment starts to sting, and the segment math above shows how fast it adds up.

-If you want to see what your real volume costs, ReadySMS gives you 20 free test sends to try it, plus a $25 credit when you register for 10DLC — and it's pay-as-you-go, with no monthly platform fee and no contract.
+If you want to see what your real volume costs, ReadySMS gives you free test sends to try it — and it's pay-as-you-go, with no monthly platform fee and no contract.
 Plug your list size into the cost calculator, or skim the pricing tiers and see where you'd land.
 No pressure either way — if Klaviyo's still the right home for your texts, that's a fine answer too.